 Dr. Osterweil became interested in cell biology of neurons during her doctoral work in Neuroscience at Yale University, in particular that new protein synthesis could be used by neurons to form memories.

-“I wanted to better understand how signalling between neurons is enhanced or disrupted by changes in protein synthesis,” she said.
-“In my postdoctoral work, I sought to test the idea that dysfunctional protein synthesis was a core contributor to the symptoms of fragile X.”
+“I wanted to better understand how signaling between neurons is enhanced or disrupted by changes in protein synthesis,” she said.
+“In my postdoctoral work, I sought to test the idea that dysfunctional protein synthesis was a core contributor to the symptoms of Fragile X.”

 Dr. Osterweil said she is optimistic there will be advanced treatments for Fragile X in the near future.

 “The scientific community studying Fragile X is uniquely close-knit,” she said.
 “We are united in the goal of treating this disorder, and that adds an extra level of motivation that enhances everyone’s research.
 As an early career researcher, it has been very beneficial to be a part of the Fragile X research community.”

 Theodore G. Coutilish is Vice Chancellor for Marketing and Community Relations at Oakland Community College in Michigan.
 Coutilish has enjoyed more than two decades of higher education marketing communications leadership experience.

 Over the years, his peers have recognized his work with numerous prestigious awards, including IABC Detroit’s 2012 Communicator of the Year, the chapter’s highest honor, recognizing lifelong professional communications excellence.
 He lives in the City of Grosse Pointe, Michigan, with his wife, Mary Beth, and their son, Andrew, who has autism and Fragile X syndrome.
 He earned a MA from University of Detroit Mercy in 1994 and a BA in print journalism in 1987 from Wayne State University.